oasis-tcs/openc2-oc2ls/oc2ls.md

 Each Actuator profile has a unique name used to identify the profile document and a short reference called a namespace identifier (NSID).
 The NSID is used to separate extensions from the core language defined in this specification.

-All extension names MUST begin with a namespace identifier followed by a colon (":").
+All extensions MUST be identified with a short namespace reference, called a namespace identifier (NSID).

 For example, the OASIS standard Stateless Packet Filtering actuator profile has:
 * **Unique Name**: http://docs.oasis-open.org/openc2/oc2slpf/v1.0/oc2slpf-v1.0.md